-Calories contained in this dish are approximately 455, 50 grams of fat, 106 grams of carbohydrates and 17 grams of protein.
-Add chicken or meat as a side for more protein, if needed.
+There are approximately 455 calories, 50 grams of fat, 106 grams of carbohydrates and 17 grams of protein.
 I promise you will feel full and satisfied.
 Total cook time varies, but from start to end set aside approximately 35 to 40 minutes and add a glass of nice red wine to sip on while preparing the food.

-You will note that some ingredients contain a link, this is for your convenience only.
+Some ingredients contain a link, this is for your convenience only.
 I am not affiliated with any advertising companies.
-I don’t like to hunt for ingredients that I don’t use all the time, so Google is my friend. 😉

 - A small saucepan